Loading...

 What Causes Kidney Failure or Dysfunction?

 1. Diabetes: Uncontrolled diabetes can lead to high blood sugar levels (hyperglycemia).
 Persistent high blood sugar can damage kidneys and other organs.
-High blood sugar causes the glomeruli to become thickened and scarred, which reduces the ability to filter effectively.
+High blood sugar causes the glomeruli to become thickened and scarred.
+As a result, result, kidneys become unable to filter.

 This damage is called diabetic nephropathy.
 It also results in an increase in pressure within the glomeruli, known as glomerular hypertension.
 This increased pressure causes further damage to the delicate filtering structures.

-2. Hypertension: High blood pressure forces blood through the vessels at a higher-than-normal pressure, causing the walls of the blood vessels in the kidneys to thicken and narrow.
+2. Hypertension: High blood pressure forces blood through the vessels at a higher-than-normal pressure.
+It causes the walls of the blood vessels in the kidneys to thicken and narrow.
 This restricts blood flow, reducing the kidneys' ability to filter blood effectively.

-The increased pressure and reduced blood flow lead to glomerulosclerosis, a condition in which the kidney’s glomeruli become scarred and lose their ability to filter waste from the blood.
-If left untreated, it results in kidney failure.
+The increased pressure and reduced blood flow lead to glomerulosclerosis.
+It is a condition in which the kidney’s glomeruli become scarred.
+As a result, kidney lose their ability to filter waste from the blood and fail.

 Causes of Acute Kidney Failure

-Acute kidney failure, or acute kidney injury (AKI), is a condition in which blood flow to the kidneys decreases for any reason.
+Acute kidney failure is a condition in which blood flow to the kidneys decreases.
 It is a reversible disease that can be treated with precautions and treatment.
 If left untreated, it progresses to chronic kidney disease.

 Some external factors, like drug toxicity, can also contribute to renal failure.
-Some causes of acute kidney failure are
+Some of the causes are:

 1. Kidney injury or inflammation due to accident